dubugc/towerbans/_posts/2025-06-07-Leaderboard-Bans-Loophole.md

 ## 1. How It Works
-On February 19th 2024, MacDGuy confirmed that **cheating scores is a difficult problem to completely resolve**,
+On February 19th 2024, MacDGuy admitted that cheating scores remain an unresolved problem - a problem PixelTail claims to be tackling.
+But in reality, the system designed to punish cheaters is broken, and those who expose it are punished more harshly than the cheaters themselves.

 According to MacDGuy, any player who cheats will receive a leaderboard ban.
 This means the player is permanently banned from having their scores display on leaderboards and their current scores wiped.
 PixelTail mentioned that they receive 3 reports weekly regarding players cheating scores, and that they are actively removing entries quite often. <br> but this doesn't make sense to me, with only 3 reports a week, they should only wipe 3 entries. <br> Why is PixelTail actively removing and managing leaderboard bans quite often?